-The Government of India has come out with the third tranche of its flagship Bharat Bond ETF.
-The new ETF is a 10-year product maturing in April 2032 and referred to as Bharat Bond ETF April 2032.
-The underlying index consists of AAA-rated public sector undertakings with an indicative yield of 6.87%.
+The Government of India has come out with the another tranche of its flagship Bharat Bond ETF.
+The new ETF is a 11-year product maturing in April 2033 and referred to as Bharat Bond ETF - April 2033.